 ehowfinance posted the excellent video below called How Much Money Do You Need to Start Investing?

-What are the best stocks to buy and hold?
+What are the best stocks to hold?

 These stock market gurus have made billions of dollars with their buy and hold strategies.
 Stock market gurus also help push the price of a stock up when they buy it, as is often the case with the investor activist Carl Icahn, because they push for changes at the company with the goal of increasing share price.